 What Is the Error on the 1943 Steel Penny?

-However, during the switch, some bronze planchets were left in the mint presses from 1942.
-The following year, they were accidentally struck with dyes dated 1943.
-As a result, the Denver, San Francisco, and Philadelphia mints cumulatively struck about 20 to 30 of these copper cents.
-These 1943 erroneously minted coins are worth lots of money; some have fetched high prices of up to seven figures.
+However, during the switch, some bronze planchets were left in the mint from 1942.
+The following year, they were tossed in with the steel planchets, to be struck with dies dated 1943.
+As a result, the Denver, San Francisco, and

 Related: Bicentennial Half Dollar Value – A Complete Guide